CLOSED CHURCHES WITHIN THE PRESENT BOUNDARIES OF THE

 Directions:

+The village of St. Thomas is 7 miles west of Chambersburg on US 30 (Lincoln Highway).
 The building is one block west of the square on the southwest corner of the Lincoln Highway and Pioneer Drive.

 Historic Conference: